Creating the hard shell for the building exterior.

 Using a sealant is optional and painting or spraying it on is extra work.
 It is however useful for helping shed the rain.

 Need either a brick-ledge detail or balconies/decks that separate the wall.
-A concern in this area is seismic activity, the stuff would fall off the wall if not for intermittent bearing points.
+A concern in my area is seismic activity.
+The stucco could fall off the wall if not for intermittent bearing points.

-It is important to use a mesh so that in an earthquake the stucco holds together.
+It is important to use a mesh or polypropylene fibers so that in an earthquake the stucco holds together.
 Ideally the mesh would be mechanically attached to the wall, but in my case this is hard to do because there is 8" of EPS on the wall.
-Wrapping the continuous mess into window openings will help.
+Wrapping the continuous mesh into window openings will help.
 Ideally this would wrap under the window nailing edge and thus be secured by the window screws.

 Can potentially also make use of the tie rod bolt holes to hold on the mesh.
 Don't use galvanized wire as it will rust away.
 Could perhaps use say 3" nylon bolts that are held into the conduit holes using foam gap filler.